-- Facilitate the improvement of the services provided by FRSs so that they may reduce the risks faced by local communities. - Establish good practice and areas for improvement. - Improve accountability of fire & rescue services to the communities they serve.
+- Facilitate the improvement of the services provided by fire and rescue services so that they may reduce the risks faced by local communities. - Establish good practice and areas for improvement. - Improve accountability of fire and rescue services to the communities they serve.

 Inspections will be risk-based and proportionate, with rounded inspections and graded judgments.
-The inspection regime will focus on three areas: effectiveness, efficiency and leadership.
+The inspection regime will focus on three areas: effectiveness, efficiency and leadership/people.
 Fire services will be judged in the following categories: outstanding, good, requires improvement or inadequate.